 N.B.
 When opening the ATX / 3 cover, be careful with the screwdriver, in order not to strain the tongue too much, because you can risk getting into it suddenly and break the receiving module inside.

 I need to substitute the battery pack and to do some maintenance to a wireless sounder.
 What do I need to do?

 To do a correct maintenance on the wireless sounders, you need to use terminal n.
 3 or n.4 of ATX3 or ATX2 two-way devices, assigned to the sounder to be controlled.
 Proceed by giving a negative to terminal n.3 or a positive to terminal n.4 (only if not already set during alarm system wiring).
 When the command is removed, you have 15 seconds to open the sounder before it starts sounding.
-Once the sounder is open you can: substitute the battery pack (if ATX two-way device notifies low battery), check for anti-foam system status (in case of insects or dirt presence, it is recommended to substitute it) and the dip-switch, to which we suggest to lightly move the switches so as to remove any possible oxide deposits.
+Once the sounder is open you can: substitute the battery pack (if ATX two-way device notifies low battery), once the command is removed we have 15 seconds to open the siren without starting it to sound.
+Once the siren is open, there is plenty of time to proceed with the replacement of the battery pack (if the ATX module showed low battery), check for anti-foam system status (in case of insects or dirt presence, it is recommended to substitute it) and the dip-switch, to which we suggest to lightly move the switches so as to remove any possible oxide deposits.
 Proceed by supplying and closing the sounder.
 Make some transmissions, in order to check for the correct functioning.